Wright School of Business

-The primary goal of the School of Business at Dalton State College is to provide students with the skills and attributes necessary to succeed in a competitive business environment.
+The primary goal of the C. Lamar and Ann Wright School of Business (WSOB) at Dalton State College is to provide students with the skills and knowledge necessary to succeed in a competitive business environment.
 While our programs are designed to provide information to students in all the functional areas of business, we feel it is critical for students to develop excellent communication and problem solving skills.
-In addition, our students are expected to understand and appreciate the internationalization of commerce and the tremendous role of technology in today's business world.
-The School believes, as do most successful businesses, continuous improvement is the only way to provide quality service.
-We evaluate and revise our curriculum and teaching methods yearly to meet the changing demands of the workplace.
+In addition, our students are expected to understand and appreciate the internationalization of commerce and the role of technology in today's business world.
+The Wright School of Business believes, as do most successful business leaders, continuous improvement is the best way to be successful.
+We continually evaluate and revise our curriculum and teaching methods to meet the changing demands of the workplace.

 Admission to Upper Division

-Admission to Upper Division is a prerequisite for enrolling in 3000-4000 coursework.
-Students are responsible for completing an application to upper division form (found online at the School of Business website or at Enrollment Services), paying the fee at the Business Office and submitting it to the School of Business office (214 Memorial) for approval.
-In order for a student to enroll in upper division courses the following conditions must be met.
+Admission to Upper Division is a prerequisite for enrolling in 3000-4000 level coursework.
+Students are awarded upper division eligibility at the end of the semester they meet BBA Upper Division requirements.
+Students will be charged a $25 upper division processing fee by the DSC Business Office.
+In order for a student to enroll in upper division courses the certain conditions must be met.

 To be admitted into upper division coursework, students must: